RefatRingky/manufacture-client/README.md

 ### Project Description
 * This is a manufactureing website.
 You can collect manufacturing thing. you can login with facebook, Google or email password.
 Can you can see all product.
-You can manage your product , like edit delete etc.
+You can manage your product , like edit delete etc.You can get a dashboad here.

 #### What technology I have used for building this website.
 * React.js